hellpig/collatz/BOINC_test/README.md

   fprintf(stderr, "whatever");
 so that users can see task results via BOINC project's webpage!
 You'll often want to flush this using
   fflush(stderr);
 * For the inputs to the code, I no longer use command options.
 Note that templates/example\_app\_in defines the command line options such as cpu\_time.
 Instead, I hardcoded task\_id0 to 0 (it only needs to be changed every couple years), and edited the work generator to have a number on the first line of the in file, which would become task\_id.
-In upper\_case.cpp, I added...
+In upper\_case.cpp, I added the following so that idInput could be used for setting task\_id....
 ```
 char idInput[25];
 fscanf(infile, "%s", idInput);
 rewind(infile);
 ```
-so that idInput could be used for setting task\_id.
 * So that the sieve file could be loaded, I changed
   fp = fopen(file, "rb");
 to